MSOE-CPE2600/vector-lab-turney-foxler2010/README.md

+# Drew Malone's VecLab

+TODO write description

+# Old message from Lab 6:
-# Why there are commits from before today
+## Why there are commits from before today

 I have already been personally using Git to backup my code for all the previous labs.